sortedcord/udemyscraper/README.md

 > - Fixed recognition of chrome as a valid browser.
 > - Preferences will not be printed while using the script.
 > - Fixed `browser` key error
+> - Exporting to xml always defaults to course.xml filename.
+> - 'TypeError': 'module' object is not callable

 Check out [CHANGELOG](CHANGELOG.md) for more changes and version updates.